eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 --- abstract

-IETF Hackathons encourage developers to collaborate and develop utilities, ideas, sample code and solutions that show practical implementations of IETF standards.
+IETF Hackathons encourage the IETF community to collaborate and develop utilities, ideas, sample code and solutions that show practical implementations of IETF standards.
 This document provides a set of practices for running IETF Hackathons.

 --- middle